RoadieHQ/marketing-site/content/docs/tech-insights/define-custom-data-sources/index.md

 With this kind of set up the Tech Insights data source engine uses a broker connection identified by `my-broker-token` and calls an endpoint `/api/get-my-metrics` via the established broker connection.
 This configuration matches the mock `accept.json` file seen above, meaning that the Tech Insights data source calls an internal service on internal network hosted under address `http://metrics-server.internal.our-company.com/api/get-my-metrics` and returns response from there.
 This response can then be mapped to more streamlined and easily usable fact data using the JSONata extractor functionality.

+### Pushing facts to a Data Source

+Roadie also provides and API which can be used to push data to populate Data Source facts.
+To be able to use this API, you need a Roadie API token and a defined Data Source which provides the *schema* of the structure of the data to be stored.
+You can contact Roadie for an API token.
+A Data Source can be either a built-in Data Source or one of the custom-built ones, all of them have a schema defined by default.

+Each fact constructed by Roadie or pushed to Roadie needs to contain at least 4 properties of information.
+These properties are:
+* Data Source identifier - The id of the container, and the schema provided by the container that these facts belong to
+* Timestamp - The temporal value when these facts were retrieved or produced
+* Entity - A reference to an entity in Roadie system that these facts are tied to
+* Facts - A collection of the actual fact values that are stored

+A common example to prefer a push based model to construct and provide facts is to use the internal CI pipeline to collect, construct or provide fact values that need to be stored against Roadie entities.
+Some such facts could be items like "Code Coverage", "CodeQL Analysis Result" or "Build Duration".

+The API endpoint and documentation on expected parameters and request body shapes can be found from the Roadie API documentation.